Genusbiz/docs/developers/installation-and-configuration/archive/genus-desktop-client--installer-details.md

+> [!NOTE]
+> Archived content.
+The following content is valid for Genus App Platform versions prior to 2017.4.
+Please see [here](../install-genus-desktop.md) for the most current content.

 # Genus Desktop Client - Installer Details

 The Genus Desktop Client installer contains several files, and is executed in three layers: